Morchella esculenta: Distribution and habitat

+Ecology

+Centipedes sometimes make their home inside these morels.
+Infested morels usually have a hole in the top.

 Cultivation

 Due to the mushroom's prized fruit bodies, several attempts have been made to grow the fungus in culture.
 In 1901, Repin reported successfully obtaining fruit bodies in a cave in which cultures had been established in flower pots nine years previously in 1892.

 Mycologist Taylor Piercefield developed a method using beds of hardwood tree saplings which would be inoculated with mycelium, concentrating on the symbiotic relationship of Morchella esculenta.
 Later, once the mycelium network had been fully developed, the beds would be treated with potassium hydroxide to replicate the pH conditions found in soil after a forest fire.
 This method resulted in large, mature fruits, but was not commercially viable on a large scale.
 More recently, small scale commercial growers have had success growing morels by using partially shaded rows of mulched wood.
 The rows of mulch piles are inoculated with morel mushroom spores in a solution of water and molasses which are poured over the piles of mulch and then they are allowed to grow undisturbed for several weeks.
 A solution of wood ashes mixed in water and diluted is subsequently poured over the rows of wood mulch which triggers fruiting of the morels.
 Morels are known to appear after fires and the alkaline conditions produced by wood ash mixed with water initiate fruit body formation for most species of morels.